smXplorer/AlliGator/docs/source/alligator-source-image-panel.rst

     to their location in the *Phasor Plot* with respect to multiple vertices defined in the **Phasor Map Color Picker** window.
 See the :ref:`phasor-color-map` page of  the manual for details.
++ *Scale Bar Overlay*: displays a scale bar on the image according to options defined in **Settings:Source Image:Scale Bar Options**.

 Use ROI as Search Area
 ----------------------